nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    	   event modeling has been deliberately deferred to C2M2 Level 2, so all the relationships represented here as "<->" are undirected, and so the notion of a "chain of provenance" cannot be fairly represented by this model._
+         * _In addition to event data, model support representing details of experimental processes has also been assigned to Level 2._
+         * _With both of these (more complex) aspects of experimental metadata masked at C2M2 Level 1, the most appropriate granularity at which a Level 1_ `biosample` _entity should be modeled is as an abstract "material phase" (possibly representing a chain of multiple distinct materials) that enables an analytic or observational process, originating in a_ `subject` _, to proceed forward and produce one or more_ `file` _s._
-      * _Practically speaking, in such a situation, a Level 1 C2M2 instance builder
+      * _In practice, a Level 1 C2M2 instance builder facing such a situation
-   	might reasonably create one record for the originating_ `subject` _; create one_ `biosample` _entity record representing the final pre-sequencing preparatory material; and create a_ `file` _record for the FASTQ file produced by the sequencing process._
+   	might reasonably create one record for the originating_ `subject` _; create one_ `biosample` _entity record (specifically representing the final pre-sequencing preparatory material); and create a_ `file` _record for the FASTQ file produced by the sequencing process._
-         * _This example doesn't preclude attaching multiple_ `biosample` _s to a single
-   	   subject; nor (if appropriate) does it preclude modeling a single_ `biosample` _that produces multiple_ `file` _s: if, e.g., a single library prep were to be divided in two, with each portion amplified separately and
+         * _Note that this example doesn't preclude attaching multiple_ `biosample` _s to a single subject; nor (if appropriate) does it preclude modeling a single_ `biosample` _that produces multiple_ `file` _s: if, e.g., a single library prep were to be divided in two, with each portion amplified separately and